 A coverage decision is a decision we make about your benefits and coverage or about the amount we will pay for your medical services or drugs.
 We are making a coverage decision whenever we decide what is covered for you and how much we pay.
 For example, your plan network doctor makes a (favorable) coverage decision for you whenever you receive medical care from him or her or if your network doctor refers you to a medical specialist.
 You or your doctor can also contact us and ask for a coverage decision if your doctor is unsure whether we will cover a particular medical service or refuses to provide medical care you think that you need.
 In other words, if you want to know if we will cover a medical service before you receive it, you can ask us to make a coverage decision for you.

-In some cases, we might decide a service or drug is not covered or is no longer covered by Medicare for you.
+In some cases, we might decide a service or drug is not covered or is no longer covered by Medicare or Medicaid for you.
 If you disagree with this coverage decision, you can make an appeal.

 Making an appeal